Belonging (TV play)

 Belonging is a 2004 TV play starring Brenda Blethyn, Kevin Whately, Rosemary Harris, Anna Massey, Peter Sallis, Jill Baker, Fiona O'Shaughnessy and Matthew Marsh.
-The play is based on Stevie Davies' novel The Web of Belonging.
+The play is based on Stevie Davies's novel The Web of Belonging.

 Plot

-A middle-aged husband named Jacob Copplestone decides to leave his middle-aged wife Jess that he has been married to for 20 years and go and live with a younger woman and so Jess Copplestone is left to look after the elderly relatives of Jacob.
-Jess struggles looking after the elderly relatives of Jacob so much so that Nathan decides to leave the house and go and live in a house with a bunch of other elderlys to try and make things easier for Jess.
-After May has another accident in her home Jacob apologies to Jess and then they both decide to put May in a nursing home and they also decide to put Brenda in the elderly house with Nathan.
+A middle-aged man, Jacob Copplestone, decides to leave his middle-aged wife, Jess, to whom he has been married for twenty years, and go to live with a younger woman.
+Jess Copplestone is then left to look after Jacob's elderly relatives, including Nathan, May and Brenda.
+Jess struggles so much that Nathan decides to leave the house to go to live in a house with other elderly people, to try to make life easier for Jess.
+After May has another accident in her home, Jacob apologises to Jess, and they decide to put May in a nursing home.
+They also decide that Brenda should go to live in the same place as Nathan.